Pier 57 in Seattle with Kids

 If you are planning a Seattle waterfront staycation or a family trip to Seattle, consider staying at a hotel near the Seattle Waterfront.

-Pike Place Market and the Seattle Waterfront are two of the top areas to explore in Seattle with kids.
+Pike Place Market and the Seattle Waterfront are two top areas to explore in Seattle with kids.

 THE EDGEWATER, A NOBLE HOUSE HOTEL

-The luxury Edgewater Hotel with stunning water view, has a perfect location right on Pier 67.
+The luxury Edgewater Hotel, with a stunning water view, has a perfect location right on Pier 67 in Milwaukee Pier.
 It’s the only actual Seattle waterfront hotel.

 In fact, the Beatles fished from the window of one of the rooms back in the day.